 Group chats are the most used aspect on your phone.
 Anything that’s remotely related to one another gets sent in that group chat.
 Sometimes more than others, the chat will give you major FOMO because you will witness all of your friends living it up in the big city.
 At the same time, it makes you extremely happy because no matter how far apart you are, you always feel included as if you were there too.

 Staying connected is what keeps us sane and up to date on each other’s lives.
 If it wasn’t for technology and the power of texting, we’d rack up a hefty phone bill.
+You can even do something fun together like take this best friends quiz together and compare results!

 The Indecisive Outfit